-We are a leading asset-light provider of customized transportation and logistics solutions throughout the United States, Mexico and Canada.
+We are a leading asset-light provider of customized transportation and logistics solutions throughout the United States, and in Mexico, Canada and Colombia.
 We provide our customers with supply chain solutions that can be scaled to meet their changing demands and volumes.
 We offer our customers a broad array of services across their entire supply chain, including transportation, value-added, and intermodal services.
 Our customized solutions and flexible business model are designed to provide us with a highly variable cost structure.